caprice-j/ggbash/README.md

 # the png command in ggbash also recognises inches
 gg iris + p 1 2 | png 16x9
-gg iris + p 1 2 | pdf 16x9
-# both return almost the same output
 ```

 Note: the default dpi in ggbash is 72 (R's default) and cannot be changed.
-If you would like to change the dpi, you could consider `ggplot2::ggsave` function.
+If you would like to change the dpi, you could consider `ggplot2::ggsave(..., dpi=...)` argument.

 ### 5. Auto-generated Filenames

 The `png` and `pdf` functions in R save a plot in `Rplot001.{png|pdf}` if no file name is specified.
 That function can easily overwrite the previous plot, and users often have to set file names manually.

-The `png` command in `ggbash` tries to generate a file name based on the given dataset and aesthetic names if no file name is specified.
+The `png` and `pdf` commands in `ggbash` tries to generate a sensible file name based on the given dataset and aesthetic names if no file name is specified.

 For example, when you are using the `iris` dataset which has 150 rows, the output of `p Sepal.W Sepal.L | png` is saved in `iris-150/point_x-Sepal.Width_y-Sepal.Length.480x480.png`.